fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2016-07-25-developing-with-qt-py.md

 1. Download this [`Qt.py` file](https://raw.githubusercontent.com/mottosso/Qt.py/master/Qt.py) and save it into a folder.
 2. Add the folder path to the `PYTHONPATH` environment variable.

-I've also outlined a few advanced (and often better) approaches on how to get Qt.py installed based on different needs in this post: [2016-07-25-installing-qt-py-advanced-methods]({{< ref "2016-07-25-installing-qt-py-advanced-methods" >}}).
+I've also outlined a few advanced (and often better) approaches on how to get Qt.py installed based on different needs in [this post](2016-07-25-installing-qt-py-advanced-methods.md).

 ## Caveats